Abigail Ozora Simpson

 "

-Working with Ralph Pucci International (co-hosted by Architectural Digest USA), I collaborated with cellist Rubin Kodheli, who has performed with genre defining artists such as Laurie Anderson and Philip Glass, to create a unique performance within a sculptural setting.
+Working with Ralph Pucci International (co-hosted by Architectural Digest USA), Simpson collaborated with cellist Rubin Kodheli, who has performed with genre defining artists such as Laurie Anderson and Philip Glass, to create a unique performance within a sculptural setting.
 He stated "I enjoyed performing in the presence of her art immensely".

 "